SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ## The Participants tab

-This tab contains a [list of participants][6] in the follow-up.
-Registered participants are marked with a dot.
+This tab contains a [list of attendees][6] in the follow-up.
+Registered attendees are marked with a dot.

 If you click the **View as group** button ![icon][img7] at the lower right of the **Participants** tab, the **View** tab in the diary opens, giving you an overview of the [diaries of the invited associates][7] (SuperOffice users).